;

 Before placing the post, your dentist will clean and drill out part of the old root canal filling to make room for the post.

-However, this step can sometimes damage the root or leave gaps where bacteria can enter and cause an infection.
+This step can sometimes damage the root or leave gaps where bacteria can enter and cause an infection.